alexgaas/resume/README.md

-### Alex Gaas / Software Engineer / Identity Tools
+### Alex Gaas / Platform Engineer / Identity Tools
 A software engineer with over 20 years of experience in building robust, reliable, scalable and intelligent software solutions.

 #### Key skills: